Ivovis/week-10-assignment/README.md

         $ python -m venv .venv

-3. You need to activate the environment before you can use it, note command line prompt will change to show it is active. (you can type 'deactivate' to leave the environment later.)
+3. You need to activate the environment before you can use it, note the command line prompt will change to show it is active. (you can type 'deactivate' to leave the environment later.)

-        $ source .venv/bin/activate
+        Linux $ source .venv/bin/activate

+        Windows CMD $  .venv\Scripts\activate.bat

+        PowerShell  $   .venv\Scripts\activate.ps1

-4. Now you are in the environment you can use pip to install modules ...
+4. Now you are in the environment you can use pip to install packages ...

         $ pip install fastapi uvicorn